Submissions

 intended for the professional scientist and which critically evaluate the research done in a

-appeared; and letters in which criticism is given of articles that appeared in this Journal.
+specific field in education; and letters in which criticism is given of articles that appeared in this

-Ethical considerations: A brief narrative account/description of ethical issues/aspects
+In addition a brief narrative account/description of ethical issues/aspects

-should be included in articles that report on empirical findings.
+in articles that report on empirical findings.

 Authors bear full responsibility for the accuracy and recency of the factual content of their